Youngestdev/guest-writer/articles/2018-11-07-adding-splashscreen-to-react-apps.markdown

 ---
 layout: post
-title: "Adding splash screens to React single pahe application"
+title: "Adding splash screens to React single page application"
 description: "Learn how to add splash screen to your react application."
 date:
 category: React